NVIDIA/cuda-q-academic/Sample-Syllabus.md

   b.
 Overview of fault tolerant computation and NISQ<br>
   c.
 Computational Complexity<br>
   d.
-Quick Start to Quantum Computing (A [full mini-course under development that covers](https://github.com/NVIDIA/cuda-q-academic/tree/main/quick-start-to-quantum) all of these topics is here and short code samples that individually address the topics are linked in the items below)<br>
+Quick Start to Quantum Computing (A [full mini-course under development that covers all of these topics is in the linked directory](https://github.com/NVIDIA/cuda-q-academic/tree/main/quick-start-to-quantum)  and short code samples that individually address the topics are linked in the bulleted items below)<br>

     * [Quantum states and gates](https://nvidia.github.io/cuda-quantum/latest/using/examples/quantum_operations.html)
     * [Quantum Measurement](https://nvidia.github.io/cuda-quantum/latest/examples/python/measuring_kernels.html)